learn-co-students/konami-code-lab-bootcamp-prep-000/README.md

 }
 ```

 But what could those keycodes be?
-They're the famous [Konami Code](https://en.wikipedia.org/wiki/Konami_Code), as JavaScript KeyboardEvent keys.
-It's become a common Easter egg for sites to have hidden features behind this code, and now it's your turn to implement it!
+They're the famous [Konami
+Code](https://en.wikipedia.org/wiki/Konami_Code), as javascript KeyboardEvent
+keys.
+It's become a common Easter egg for sites to have hidden features behind
+this code, and now it's your turn to implement it!

 In `index.html`, you'll see that we're loading the file in for you:
 ```html
 <script src="konami_code.js"></script>
 ```

 This is JavaScript's way of pulling in code from outside the page.
+Here, we've
-Here, we've given the `<script>` tag a local source (the file that's right here in the directory), but we could also supply a URL to load an external resource (more on that in a bit).
+given the `<script>` tag a local source (the file that's right here in the
+directory), but we could also supply a URL to load an external resource (more on
+that in a bit).

-You'll want to attach an event listener to `document.body` and check for `'keydown'` events.
-If the user enters this special code, pressing all ten of the keys in the correct order, `alert()` a congratulatory message.
-However, if they press a key out of sequence or a key that isn't part of the Konami code, don't `alert()` anything and simply keep listening for all ten `keydown`s in the correct order.
+You'll want to attach an event listener to `document.body` and check for
+`'keydown'` events.
+If the user enters this special code, pressing all ten of
+the keys in the correct order, `alert()` a congratulatory message.
+However, if
+they press a key out of sequence or a key that isn't part of the Konami code,
+don't `alert()` anything and simply keep listening for all ten `keydown`s in the
+correct order.

-When you're testing the code out in the browser, be sure to call `init()` to attach the event listener and set everything up!
+When you're testing the code out in the browser, be sure to call `init()` to
+attach the event listener and set everything up!

 Stuck on how to get started?
 Here's a contrived, short example:
 ```js